31 October 2024

 EXECUTIVE SUMMARY

 The case could have widespread significance in marginal cases, where owners or their advisors have followed Government guidance and disregarded roof areas when assessing whether a building is a HRB.
-It would be wise for those parties to carry out a reassessment of such buildings.

 The decision